algorithmic-sabotage/asrg/content/docs/research/manifesto-on-algorithmic_sabotage/index.md

 _“To create?
 No, to destroy, destroy and destroy again, whatever the strength left in these muscles allows.
 Because destruction is the power that is left.
 The only thing worth a penny.
 Everything else will pass and be gone.
 Only their destruction will last.
 It’s a paradox with few equivalents.
 The young and capable of building new worlds, those who for years, on a daily basis, laid the foundations of faith for a better humanity, must now make hasty action, sabotage, destruction, the supreme achievements of life.” — Anonymous Partisan_

-The Manifesto on “Algorithmic Sabotage” constitutes a component of the ongoing research initiative of the Algorithmic Sabotage Research Group (ASRG), which is concerned with analysing the critical concept of “Algorithmic Sabotage” as a means of consciously working on artistic-activist and prefigurative techno-political strategies and aesthetics against the necropolitical technologies that reinforce structural injustices, algorithmic authoritarianism and the harmfulness of unrestrained technosolutionism.

-The document that follows represents a preliminary version of ten statements, numbered from 0 to 9, which delineate the principles, strategies and aesthetics of “algorithmic sabotage”.
-The objective is not only a theoretical dissemination of militant algorithmic agency, resistance and refusal, but the diffusion of radical theory/criticism that stems from the energy of insurrectionary desire.
-The Manifesto on “Algorithmic Sabotage” is the relentless march of a political theory that constantly and ambidirectionally turns discourse into praxis in order to declare its presence in the liberation struggle.
+The _Manifesto on “Algorithmic Sabotage”_ is comprised of ten statements, numbered from 0 to 9, which delineate the underlying principles, strategic approaches and aesthetic manifestations of the critical notion of _“Algorithmic Sabotage”_ within the framework of digital culture and information technology.
+The text’s purpose is not only a theoretical dissemination of militant algorithmic agency, resistance and refusal, but the diffusion of radical theory/criticism that stems from the energy of insurrectionary desire.
+The _Manifesto on “Algorithmic Sabotage”_ represents the relentless march of a political theory that constantly and ambidirectionally turns discourse into praxis in order to declare its presence in the liberation struggle.

 ***

-The Manifesto on “Algorithmic Sabotage” has been written by the [Algorithmic Sabotage Research Group (ASRG)](https://tldr.nettime.org/@asrg), please consider it under the [GNU Free Documentation License v1.3](https://www.gnu.org/licenses/fdl-1.3.en.html). <span style="color:grey">* It should be noted that the Manifesto is designed to be developed and will be updated on this page on a regular basis.
+The Manifesto on “Algorithmic Sabotage” has been written by the [Algorithmic Sabotage Research Group (ASRG)](https://tldr.nettime.org/@asrg), please consider it under the [GNU Free Documentation License v1.3](https://www.gnu.org/licenses/fdl-1.3.en.html). <span style="color:grey">* It should be noted that the “Manifesto” is designed to be developed and will be updated on this page on a regular basis.
 The following translations will be updated accordingly.</span>

 {{< tabs "mas-v2024.5.1" >}}
 {{< tab "EN" >}}